 Certain house plants (eg, Cestrum diurnum [the day-blooming jessamine], Solanum malacoxylon, Triestum flavescens) may contain a substance similar to vitamin D that may cause hypercalcemia when ingested.

 Hypercalcemia associated with granulomatous disease arises from an alteration of endogenous vitamin D metabolism.
 Macrophages activated in response to granulomatous inflammation can develop the capability to convert vitamin D precursors to the active form of vitamin D (ie, calcitriol) in an unregulated manner.
-A similar alteration of vitamin D metabolism in humans may explain hypercalcemia in non-Hodgkin's lymphoma, Hodgkin's lymphoma, and lymphomatoid granulomatosis.
+A similar alteration of vitamin D metabolism in people may explain hypercalcemia in non-Hodgkin lymphoma, Hodgkin lymphoma, and lymphomatoid granulomatosis.

 In companion animals, hypercalcemia related to granulomatous disease has been reported in disseminated histoplasmosis, blastomycosis, coccidiomycosis, tuberculosis, and schistosomiasis.
 Animals with hypercalcemia related to granulomatous disease are expected to have high serum concentrations of ionized calcium and low values for PTH.
 Serum calcium concentrations return to normal with treatment (ie, antifungal drugs and surgical removal).